 No matter his age, the first and last name can be used without Mr. However, if you do want to include the title, he should be over 18.

 As with a single female, if you're extending a plus one, simply add "and guest" to the address:

 1. Javier Lagos and Guest

 2. Mr. Javier Lagos and Guest

 You should include both people's names in the couple.
-You can go the traditional route and include titles and full names, but since this is a save-the-date rather than a formal invitation, it's also perfectly acceptable to leave off the titles — it's up to you!
+You can go the traditional route and include titles and full names, but since this is a save the date rather than a formal invitation, it's also perfectly acceptable to leave off the titles—again, it's up to you.
 Traditionally, the man is listed first.
 However, if the couple has distinguished titles (such as doctors, reverends, military personnel, etc.) and you'd like to include them, list the person with the distinguished title first.
-(And, again, because this is a save-the-date and not a formal invitation, it's still permissible to leave titles off altogether.)
+(And, again, because this is a save the date and not a formal invitation, it's still permissible to leave titles off altogether.)

 1. Peter and Alison Smith

 3. Mr. Peter Smith and Mrs. Alison Smith